HaoranLiao/haoranliao.github.io/_pages/about.md

 I've researched quantum error mitigation/suppression/correction, superconducting qubit control, quantum error characterization, open-system dynamics, quantum machine learning, etc. I graduated with my Ph.D. from UC Berkeley, supervised by K. Birgitta Whaley.
 I was also an intern at IBM Quantum, supervised by Zlatko K. Minev.
 I'm currently a senior research scientist at <a href="https://q-ctrl.com/">Q-CTRL</a>.
 Welcome to check out my talks, slides, and code repos on my papers through the navigation bar.
 [Research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>word cloud</a>]

 Besides physics, I'm also interested in machine learning, computer science, and their interplays with physics.
-In my free time, I enjoy hiking and playing the piano.
+In my free time, I like traveling and playing the piano.
 I also like photography---here's my <a href="https://lhr.myportfolio.com/">portfolio</a>.

 <!--and <a href="https://500px.com/p/haoranliao?view=photos">500px</a>.-->